Montenegrin Second League: 2016–

 On season 2016–17, Kom secured a promotion to Prva CFL after seven years spent in lowest-level competitions.
 Team from Podgorica outskirts won the first place, while Ibar and Otrant finished second and third, but without promotion.

 Montenegrin Second League 2017–18 finished with success of Mornar who won the first place and direct place in Prva CFL 2018–19.
 Third-placed Lovćen gained promotion after the playoffs against First-League side Kom (1–0; 0–0), while the newcomer in Second League FK Podgorica, who finished second, lost their playoff games.
 During the same season, last-placed Čelik made few negative-records at that time.
-Team which once won the Montenegrin Cup and played in UEFA Europe League finished season with only 8 points, 2 wins, 28 losses, longest run without win (20 games) and one of highest loses in the history of Second League (Bokelj – Čelik 10–0).
+Team which once won the Montenegrin Cup and played in UEFA Europa League finished season with only 8 points, 2 wins, 28 losses, longest run without win (20 games) and one of highest loses in the history of Second League (Bokelj – Čelik 10–0).

 Next year, four weeks before the end of competition, FK Podgorica secured the title and their first ever promotion to the top flight.
 At the same time, Kom and Bokelj, as a second and third placed, participated in the playoffs for First League.
 As a two last placed teams, Igalo and Berane were relegated to Montenegrin Third League.

 Season 2019–20 was interrupted after 30 weeks, due to the coronavirus pandemic.
 Therefore, Dečić, who had 10 points more than second-placed Jezero, gained direct promotion to Prva CFL.
 As Football Association of Montenegro decided, runner-up and third-placed squad at the moment of disruption (Jezero and Bokelj), participated in the playoffs for Prva CFL.
 While FK Jezero gained promotion to Prva CFL, FK Bokelj was eliminated after the penalties against OFK Titograd.
 From the other side, two worst-placed teams (Lovćen and Otrant) were relegated.
 That was the first time in the history when FK Lovćen, the oldest Montenegrin club, went to the bottom-tier.
 Except that, team from Cetinje was relegated to Montenegrin Third League only one year after they played in Prva CFL and in the final game of Montenegrin Cup.

 Mornar won the title on season 2020–21 and secured comeback to top-tier after two consecutive seasons in Second League.
 Second and third placed Arsenal and Igalo didn't succeed to gain promotion via playoffs, as they were defeated against Iskra and OFK Petrovac.
 Two last-placed teams – Ibar and Drezga were relegated to Third League, both after two consecutive seasons spent in second-tier.
 During the season, Mornar made one of the all-time biggest victories in the history of competition, against Drezga (10–0).